Physics Lecture Notes

 It is important to distinguish between points in spacetime and vectors.

-At every point \(p\) of spacetime we associate a vector space \(T_pM\), the tangent space at \(p\).
-The elements of this space are the possible infinitesimal displacements starting from that point.
+At each point \(p \in M\), we associate a vector space \(T_pM\), called the tangent space at \(p\).
+The elements of \(T_pM\) are the possible infinitesimal displacements starting from \(p\).

-In this way spacetime can be thought of as a collection of points, each of which carries its own tangent vector space.
-Geometric objects such as vectors, covectors, and tensors are defined in these tangent spaces.
+Spacetime can be viewed as a collection of points, each equipped with its own tangent space, \[p \in M \quad \longrightarrow \quad T_pM.\] Geometric objects such as vectors, covectors, and tensors are defined in these tangent spaces, not directly on \(M\) itself.

 Exercises